anton7r/a7JS/README.md

 🚀 Provides compression and minification.

-👑 Supports ES6 Imports.
+👑 Supports ES6 Imports, while using ES5.

-# What are the features?
+# Main features of A7JS

 CLI - Development server and boilerplate for new projects and components